Strange Red Depths

 I speak of difficulty with regards to La-Mulana because it’s actually, truly impossible not to.
 It, more than any other game this side of Bullet Hades, premeditated its reputation.
 It holds impenetrability like a makeshift knife in a dark alley.
 Anyone unfortunate enough to cross its path will run the risk of an esoteric puzzle lodged into the kidney, which is want it wants, and surely you don’t want it to win, do you?
 It possesses a rare feeling of genuine risk and failure that looms over the entirety of the ruins.
 The idea of not finishing due to incompetence is made manifest in a way that few games try.
 Well, to pull back the curtain a bit, that fear never exists in games now that the internet exists (thank god), but even a little suspension of disbelief really evokes how fucked that first player in 2005 must’ve felt.

 Although I didn’t actually play the freeware version released in 2005, I have it on good authority that 2011’s remake remains similar enough for this to still be the case.
 After all, the biggest changes are audiovisual in nature (besides the bosses and puzzles, I know).
-It’s a bit strange that the largest change to the paid version is, well, the game’s presentation, which hinged on its resemblance to the MSX, but the ruins are too pretty and the soundtrack too catchy for this passing thought to stick.
+It’s a bit strange that the largest change from the freeware version is the game’s presentation, which hinged on its resemblance to Konami's MSX library, but the new ruins are too pretty and the new soundtrack is too catchy for this passing thought to stick.
 And besides, the aestheticized difficulty of the former’s MSX worship rings loud and clear.

 Let’s get one thing out of the way first: La-Mulana is observably unfair.
 It does not hold the accepted notion that fairness === good.
 The clumsy protagonist, Lemeza, will unwillingly be the participant of many Ponzi schemes that are designed exclusively to cause strife.
 You will encounter puzzles which cause your eyes to ache from the involuntary pressure of a wince.
 And you will take every single one on the chin because it’s 2019, and no-one is getting tricked into playing games like La-Mulana anymore.